plepe/modulekit-form/README.md

 * other_def: a definition for the other form, default: `{ "type": "text" }`.
 * button:other: the visible value of the other option, default: 'Other'.

+There's a check 'other_selected', which is not an error, if the other option is selected.

 Value:
 * Either the value from the Select or the value from the Other option.